djlei/bertalign/README.md

 # Bertalign
-This is a fork of bfsujason/bertalign.
+This repository is forked from the bfsujason/bertalign repo.

 I made following changes.